thephoeron/cl-cuneiform/README.md

 Common Lisp library for handling and parsing unicode Sumerian and Akkadian cuneiform signs, and their ASCII and Latin representations.

+### Supported Platforms

+CL-CUNEIFORM is known to compile and pass all tests on the latest 64-bit versions of the following Lisp implementations:

+- SBCL
+- Clozure CL
+- CLISP
+- ECL
+- ABCL
+- Allegro CL

+It *does not build* on:
+- CMUCL

+It *has not been tested* on:
+- LispWorks
+- Clasp
+- or other available Common Lisp implementations

 ### Unicode Cuneiform Fonts

 In order to make the most use of this library, you will need the unicode fonts which contain the glyphs for range 0x12000&mdash;0x123FF; you may download the required fonts from: [Unicode Fonts for Ancient Scripts](http://users.teilar.gr/~g1951d/) &mdash; recommended: Akkadian 7.15, for the full range of cuneiform characters defined in Unicode 8.0.
 They are made available free for any use, without license, copyright, or trademark.
 Alternatively, you may try out some of Google's web fonts which contain the cuneiform range, such as Noto Sans.